kuona/kuona/kuona-core/README.md

 A Clojure library to help in developing Kuona collectors

-The library contains some utilities `kuona-core.util` and an elastic search wrapper for storing metrics `kuona-core.metric.store` that can be used in writing collectors.
+The library contains some utilities `kuona-core.util` and an elastic search wrapper for storing metrics `kuona-core.store` that can be used in writing collectors.

 ## Building